 Zululand Local History

 The uMuzi Bushcamp is the ideal base from which to explore the area.
-The KwaZulu cultural Museum, The Ondini Reconstruction and Site Museum are situated adjacent.
-The eMakhosini (Valley of the Zulu Kings) lies within half an hour and the battlefields of Rorkes Drift and Isandlwana are just over an hour drive away.
+The KwaZulu cultural Museum, The Ondini Reconstruction and Site Museum is situated adjacent.
+The eMakhosini (Valley of the Zulu Kings) lies within half a hour and the battlefields of Rorkes Drift and Isandlawana are just over a hour drive away.

 Sites of Particular Historic Significance in the eMakhosini Valley